Recovering After a Blood Clot: How To Treat Deep Vein Thrombosis

 Vein and arteries carry blood continuously throughout your life, keeping your heart pumping and other organs functioning.
 When you get a cut or scrape, clots prevent blood from spilling out.
 However, when blood clots for other reasons, it can be a result of life-threatening medical problems.
 Learn more about blood clots and your treatment options if you discover that you’re suffering from Deep Vein Thrombosis (DVT).

-Have vein questions?
+Want to know how to prevent DVT?
+We can help.
 Contact Northern Illinois Vein Clinic in Rockford, IL for more information.

 Platelets are the part of your blood that is activated when blood vessels are damaged.
 They release chemicals that attract additional platelets and proteins.
 These substances stick to each other and the walls of your body to effectively plug the leak.
 As more particles get tangled with each other, trapping cells and platelets, the clump (or blood clot) grows rapidly, ensuring the damaged tissue is repaired.
 Then, when it is no longer needed, it breaks up, and your body absorbs the cells again.